 Additional guests are welcomed.
 Guests without a Final Exercises seating ticket can watch a live stream of the ceremony in one of our climate-controlled, Remote (Indoor) Viewing Locations.
 Tickets are not required for these venues.
-In addition, both Final Exercises ceremonies will be streamed live on the Finals Weekend live webcast page.
+In addition, both Final Exercises ceremonies will be streamed live on the University of Virginia live webcast page.

 What do you suggest I do regarding lodging, as I am finding all of the hotels are booked?

 The University provides on-Grounds housing in the new Alderman Road residence area, during Finals Weekend.
 For details, please contact Conference Services at (434) 924-4479 or visit their website.
 For information on hotels, inns, and bed and breakfasts, contact the Charlottesville Albemarle Visitors Bureau toll free at (877) 386-1103 or visit their website.
 To reach the Visitors Bureau Reservations Hotline directly, call (800) 253-1271.

 What services do you provide for guests with limited mobility and/or disabilities?